 - Email Security.
 Email sent over the Internet can be intercepted by others.
 It also can be used to send damaging software that can infect your computer.
 Do not click on links from unknown sources.
 Think twice before sending confidential information (credit card numbers, Social Security Numbers, PINs) in an email.
 Do not open attachments from unknown sources.

 - Phishing.
 Don't fall prey to fraudsters "phishing" to steal your personal and financial information.
-If unsure of any request you receive via email or telephone contact the sender by calling them with a number you already have.
-Do NOT click on the link or open any attachment in an email you believe to be suspicious and delete the message.
+If unsure of any request you receive via email or telephone, contact the sender by calling them with a number you already have.
+Do NOT click on the link or open any attachment in an email you believe to be suspicious.
 Do NOT provide sensitive information as part of an unsolicited phone call.